goforitapp/smartcontracts/docs/go-for-it-contract-specs.md

 Transfer of tokens is paused on construction of the token contract.
 Transfer of tokens is unpaused on finalization of the token sale contract.
-No transfer of tokens is possible until finalization of the token sale.
+No transfer of tokens is possible before finalization of the token sale.

 Burnable
 --------